Foso/Jetpack-Compose-Playground/docs/compose_projects.md

 | Name                                    | Description  |
 | ----------------------------------------- | ------------------------------------ |
 | [HtmlToComposeWebConverter](https://github.com/Foso/HtmlToComposeWebConverter) | Intellij Idea Plugin that can convert HTML to Compose for Web code. https://plugins.jetbrains.com/plugin/18261-html-to-compose-web-converter
+| [Compose-Snake-Web](https://github.com/Foso/compose-snake-web) | This is a Compose for Web port of CompoSnake.